 Indonesia has a fine internal air system linking most of the larger towns and cities to Jakarta.
-Domestic flights from Jakarta depart from Terminal 1, 2 and 3 at Soekarno Hatta International Airport (except Garuda Airlines flights, which leave from Terminal 2).
+Domestic flights from Jakarta depart from Terminal 1, 2 and 3 at Soekarno Hatta International Airport (except Garuda Airlines for Domestic flights from/to Jakarta, served through Terminal 3).

-Domestic operators include Garuda Indonesia, Merpati Nusantara Airlines, Air Asia, Lion Air, Sriwijana Air, Express Air, etc.
+Domestic operators include Garuda Indonesia, Air Asia, Lion Air, Batik Air, wings Air, Sriwijana Air, Express Air, etc.

 Cheap Fares :